Scott-Canning/Deploy-a-NEAR-chunk-validator-on-AWS/README.md

 <img width="750" alt="image" src="https://user-images.githubusercontent.com/34758484/179827863-e651f566-1606-4fd9-bb56-4c3afddf7c45.png">

 500GB SSD storage adds an additional $47/month, for a total monthly cost of $185.49 to run an ‘on-demand’ t2.xlarge EC2 instance.
-There are options to ‘reserve’ instances for 1- or 3-year periods that lock you in to a lower monthly payment, but that configuration is beyond the scope of this guide.!
+There are options to ‘reserve’ instances for 1- or 3-year periods that lock you in to a lower monthly payment, but that configuration is beyond the scope of this guide.

 On the following menu, check the t2.xlarge instance type, as this will provide us with the necessary specifications to run a chunk validator (4-core CPU, 8GB of memory).
 Select Review and Launch.